Lecture: Course Overview & Big Ideas

 PDF files of the lecture slides:

 These slides are the primary "textbook" of the course.
 Relevant slides will always be posted ahead of the corresponding class meeting.
-Each instructor may use them differently during class.
-If you wish to have paper copies of these materials for note-taking during or outside class, you are free to print your own.

 There are no readings for the first class.
 In general though, you should do all the reading before the class.
 Even a surface understanding of the day's topics before class can make a big difference in your learning.

 Click on this lec_course_intro.zip